 The 10-day layoff, while the host Manitoba Provincial team finished 1-3 in the Canadian National Championships, could not have been more convenient for the Brandon Cloverleafs as Redbird pitchers Dave Rottman and Rich Mahlman returned to California to register for college.
 Neufeld and Gary Keating both picked up mound victories in the MSBL finals however the Redbirds had to forfeit the series when Neufeld and starters Johnny Morrison, Ron Low, and Bob Buchy all left for professional hockey camps.
 The aging Cliff Seafoot, catcher for the last place 7-17 Riverside Canucks with his .354 average, 5th best in the MSBL, was named league MVP.

-THE 1973 DAUPHIN REDBIRDS--Center fielder John Morrison was a hockey player first; a baseball player second.
-He was born in Flin Flon, Manitoba and during the 1969/'70 season, scored 27 goals with 40 assists including 138 minutes spent in the penalty box for his hometown Bombers of the Western Canada Hockey League.
-His Flin Flon Bomber teammates that year were Reggie Leach who went on to star for the 1975 NHL champion Philadelphia Flyers, also known as the "Broadway Bullies", and 16-year-old Gilbert Plains native Blaine Stoughton, who would twice score 50 goals in the NHL.
+1973 DAUPHIN REDBIRDS--Center fielder John Morrison was a hockey player first; a baseball player second.
+He grew up i Nartney, Mb. and during the 1969/'70 hockey season, scored 27 goals with 40 assists including 138 minutes spent in the penalty box for the champion Flin Flon Bombers of the Western Canada Hockey League.
+His Bomber teammates that year were Reggie Leach who went on to star for the 1975 NHL champion Philadelphia Flyers and 16-year-old Gilbert Plains native Blaine Stoughton, who would twice score 50 goals in the NHL.
 The following year Morrison turned professional, signing a contract with the Charlotte Checkers of the Eastern Hockey League where he spent six years as a forward.
 The Checkers won four championships during those six seasons.
 Morrison's best year as a pro was the '72/'73 season when he scored 27 goals with 38 assists for the Checkers.